cap-phi/_track/mar-2021/ReadMe.md

 #### Refelection

 Can use Sunday better.
 Need to consider that it's also a change of pace for coming days, though.
+For example, this time you sleep early and forget your 8420 quiz...

 #### Notes/Mindmap